Skip to main content

 When to consider genomic testing

-• The partner (biological father) should be offered screening when the mother is found to be a carrier of, or is affected by sickle cell disease or thalassaemia, or has had an inconclusive screening result.
+• If a pregnant woman is found to be have or be a carrier of sickle cell disease or thalassaemia, or has had an inconclusive screening result, the biological father should be offered screening.

 • Testing may be a haematological screen (with a blood film) or a genomic test.

-• Assessing for sickle cell carrier status often does not require genomic testing because it is possible to diagnose using routine haematological investigations.
+• Often, assessing for sickle cell carrier status does not require genomic testing because it is possible to diagnose using routine haematological investigations.

-• If both parents are carriers of genetic variants which cause a significant haemoglobinopathy then prenatal testing should be considered.
+• If both parents are carriers of genetic variants that cause a significant haemoglobinopathy, prenatal testing should be considered.

 What do you need to do?

-• Collect a detailed family, medical and clinical history (if affected with sickle cell disease) from the woman and her partner.
+• Collect a detailed family, medical and clinical history from the couple if the mother is affected with sickle cell disease.

-• In addition, a family origin questionnaire (FOQ), that includes information on the family origins of the woman and the baby’s biological father, should accompany the full blood count (FBC) and haemoglobinopathy screening sample.
+• In addition, a family origin questionnaire that includes information on the family origins of the woman and the baby’s biological father should accompany the full blood count and haemoglobinopathy screening sample.
 This enables laboratory clinical scientists to interpret results.

 • NHS England has published comprehensive guidelines on when to refer for molecular testing (see the sickle cell and thalassaemia antenatal laboratory handbook).
 This process is designed to identify couples at risk of severe haemoglobinopathies so that prenatal diagnosis can be performed in a timely fashion.

-• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to offer the pregnant woman.
+• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available.
 The directory itself provides a list of all available tests.

-• Genomic testing options depend on the specific variant(s) but may include:
+• Genomic testing options depend on the specific variant(s), but may include the below.

 • Carrier screening for the pregnant woman and the biological father:

-• R361 Haemoglobinopathy trait or carrier testing: For individuals who are likely to have or carry a clinically significant haemoglobinopathy (other than sickle cell disease) based on initial protein testing.
+• R361 Sickle cell, thalassaemia and other haemoglobinopathies trait or carrier testing.
+This test is for individuals who are likely to have or carry a clinically significant haemoglobinopathy (other than sickle cell disease) based on initial protein testing.

-• Both the above tests require blood to be collected in an EDTA tube.
-Refer to your local Genomic Laboratory Hub (GLH) for details of test request forms and where to send samples.
+• This test requires blood to be collected in an EDTA tube.
+Refer to your local Genomic Laboratory Hub for details of test request forms and where to send samples.

 • Prenatal invasive testing may be offered in pregnancies with a known familial disease-causing variant.